Manish97584/WeatherApp/README.md

 # WeatherApp
 A basic Weather App built in Android Studio.
-This app shows the weather of the current location and also gives the ability to user to input a certain city to find its weather.
+This app shows the weather of the current location and also gives ability to user to input a certain city to find its weather.